presstab/based_catchers/Story of BC.md

 User is shown the planet again, this time with a bluish glow

 "That means there are also signs of life on this planet.
 I don't know if that is a good or bad thing.
 We are a fearless species, but an advanced life form with unlimited Sona?
 That could be dangerous.
 A more primitive life form however?
 Well that might not be an issue.
 Now, run along, it's time we start our training.
-In order to earn your necklace, you will have to also train 5 of your BASEDfriends/pals/buddies (this needs to be clear it is some sort of pet) to help us in our explopration.
+In order to earn your necklace, you will need to prove yourself a strong and corageous warrior ready to leave your loved ones behind.
 We will set sail for Planet Sona in 2 months time.
 You and 10,000 other Based catchers will be joining our first fleet.
-The other 10,000 who are training with you will join us in due time as we deem necessary.
-We also will need you to help train the Sidekicks, you know the S'kicks?
-Make sure they are ready.
-Each of you will travel with one and they will continue to breed while we are out there"
+The other 10,000 who are training with you will join us in due time as we deem necessary."

 Part 2

-SCENE: User is in an open field with 2+ S'kicks.
-User is able to click on each S'kick and perform a special move: Strength, Valor, Speed, Intelligence, Magic.

-Part 3

 SCENE: User is on spaceship, in the captains office with Skanda